Shuchong-LI/scenarios/python/challenge-add-fruit/step2.md

 ### TODO: Randomize fruit position

 The `randomize()` method has a `TODO` block which instructs to randomize the fruit position.
-To do this, we need to generate two random integers between 0 and `cell_number - 1`.
+To do this, we need to generate two random integers between 0 and `cell_number - 1` by using the `random.randint()` function.
 These integers will be used to determine the x and y coordinates of the fruit object.
 We can then create a `Vector2` object with these coordinates and store it as the position of the fruit object.